Admin-7/Mr-Robot-techniques/Signing-Git-commits-using-GPG-keys.md

     ```sh
     gpg --version
     ```
-    > 🔰 💡 If you do not have a `gpg` binary in your path, check for `gpg2 --version`, as some systems install the program under this slightly different name.
+    > 🔰 💡 If you do not have a `gpg` binary in your shell's search path, check for `gpg2 --version`, as some systems install the program under this slightly different name.
     1. If you do not already have `gpg` or `gpg2`, install it:
         1. macOS users can install GPG via [MacPorts](https://www.macports.org/) using `port install gnupg2`, via [Homebrew](https://brew.sh/) using `brew install gnupg`, or with a graphical user interface from [GPGTools.org](https://gpgtools.org/).
         1. GNU/Linux users can install GPG via their operating system's default package repositories.
 Users of Debian-based GNU/Linux distributions such as Ubuntu: